azriel91/bug_reducing_patterns/src/introduction.md

 # Introduction

-> **Bug:** The difference between what should be and what is.
+<div style="font-size: 300px;">🐞</div>

-This book describes different ways bugs happen in code, and patterns to reduce their occurrences.
+> **Bug:** A difference between what is happening and what is desired.

-The patterns focus on reducing or removing the ability to write code that contains behaviour that one does not know exists.
+This book illustrates 6 kinds of software bugs and patterns to reduce their occurrences.